 See above.
 But if you must wear a bra then it might be easier to ask a friend to do it up for you.
 Or a front-fastening bra is much easier to put on with cold fingers.

 What trousers should I wear?

 Gents, doing up flies and jeans buttons can be tricky if you can’t feel your fingers – and it might not be something you want to ask your swimming buddy to help you with.
 And if you have chosen to forgo your pants, trying to zip up your flies while everything is a bit numb could result in a painful injury!
 Tracksuit bottoms are a much safer, warmer and more comfortable option and also much quicker and easier to put on.

 Easy-to-put-on shoes or boots are the best option – you don’t want to be struggling with stiff leather or complicated laces.
 A pair of Crocs or flip-flops are good to walk to the water in.
 Swim shoes or neoprene booties can be useful if you are unsure of what is underfoot or you need a bit of extra warmth.

 Do I need a changing robe?

-A robe is not a necessity but will help you get dry and keep warm.
+A waterproof changing robe is not a necessity but is a good idea to help you get dry and keep you warm and dry after your swim.
 You can get changed underneath it too so less risk of flashing your bits to all and sundry.
+Towelling robes are also available to help you get dried quickly while preserving your modesty.
 A decent winter coat is essential.